Atkinson–Shiffrin memory model: Transfer from STS

 Information is postulated to enter the long-term store from the short-term store more or less automatically.
-As Atkinson and Shiffrin model it, transfer from the short-term store to the long-term store is occurring for as long as the information is being attended to in the short-term store.
+According to Atkinson and Shiffrin model, transfer from the short-term store to the long-term store is occurring for as long as the information is being attended to in the short-term store.
 In this way, varying amounts of attention result in varying amounts of time in short-term memory.
 Ostensibly, the longer an item is held in short-term memory, the stronger its memory trace will be in long-term memory.
 Atkinson and Shiffrin cite evidence for this transfer mechanism in studies by Hebb (1961) and Melton (1963) which show that repeated rote repetition enhances long-term memory.
 One may also think to the original Ebbinghaus memory experiments showing that forgetting increases for items which are studied fewer times.
 Finally, the authors note that there are stronger encoding processes than simple rote rehearsal, namely relating the new information to information which has already made its way into the long-term store.